 Drafting and Sharing Contracts Digitally

-With a clear understanding of why it is advantageous to ensure that all parties understand their rights and obligations with each purchase order, it becomes obvious why utilising digital tools and systems which allow the sharing of purchase order terms and conditions prior to their becoming legally binding would be a benefit.
+With a clear understanding of why it is advantageous to ensure that all parties understand their rights and obligations with each purchase order, it becomes obvious why utilizing digital tools and systems which allow the sharing of purchase order terms and conditions prior to their becoming legally binding would be a benefit.

 Not only does it reduce the exposure due to miscommunication, but an easy-to-understand platform which highlights any significant changes to a purchase order allows for faster communication and saves significant time.